HMS-Core/hms-wallet-severdemo/README.md

 There are two ways to generate JWEs.
 The first way: you can generate a JWE string with complete information of a pass instance and send it to the HUAWEI-Wallet-H5 server.
 In this way, you don’t need to call [add-pass-instance methods](#add-a-pass-instance).
 The second way: you can [add a pass instance](#add-a-pass-instance) to the wallet server first, and then generate a thin JWE (with only instance ID information) and send it to the HUAWEI-Wallet-H5 server to bind the pass instance to a user.<br>
 The demo has example methods for generating JWEs and thin JWEs.
 Please refer to the demo and implement the code in your own system.
 Please also refer to [Integrate Add to HUAWEI Wallet Button](https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides-V5/guide-webpage-0000001050042334-V5) (section “Generating a JWE and Sending It to the Huawei Server” and section “Generating a Thin JWE and Sending It to the Huawei Server”) for more details.

-### Signature Validation
-If you provide a Callback URL or an NFC Callback URL during [applying for Wallet Kit service](#apply-for-wallet-kit-service), you will receive callback notification requests from the HUAWEI wallet server.
-You should verify the signature in the request header with HUAWEI's fixed signature public key.
-The test case "verifySignature" gives an example of verifying a signature.
-Refer to [Callback APIs](https://developer.huawei.com/consumer/en/doc/development/HMSCore-References-V5/public-0000001050158472-V5) for more details.

 ## Question or issues
 If you want to evaluate more about HMS Core, [r/HMSCore on Reddit](https://www.reddit.com/r/HuaweiDevelopers/) is for you to keep up with the latest news about HMS Core, and to exchange insights with other developers.